State of play in the Premier League

 By Martyn Herman

-LONDON, June 13 (Reuters) - Three months after the last ball was kicked, the Premier League emerges from the shadow of the COVID-19 pandemic next week for what will be a 92-match slog to the finish.
+LONDON, June 15 (Reuters) - Three months after the last ball was kicked, the Premier League emerges from the shadow of the COVID-19 pandemic this week for what will be a 92-match slog to the finish.

 While the virus is still affecting everyday life in Britain, the return of the Premier League, albeit behind closed doors, will offer a welcome distraction for soccer-starved fans.

-Every match will be broadcast live, many on free platforms, and the action will come thick and fast from Wednesday, when Manchester City host Arsenal and Aston Villa welcome Sheffield United.
+Every match will be broadcast live, many made free-to-air, and the action will come thick and fast from Wednesday, when Manchester City host Arsenal and Aston Villa welcome Sheffield United.
 Provided there is no surge in coronavirus infections, the season will conclude on July 26.

 So where exactly were we when things ground to a halt?